apettiigrew/invoice-microservices/README.md

 # Invoice Microservices App

-The Invoice microservice app is a simple invoice management app built to demonstrate the Microservices Architecture Pattern using SpringBoot, Spring Cloud and Docker.
+The Invoice microservice app is a simple invoice management app built to demonstrate the Microservices Architecture Pattern using SpringBoot, Spring Cloud, Docker and Kubernetes.
 The project is intended as a pure learning process to try out various concepts in a microservices and distributed environment.
 You are free to fork it and turn into something else or even provide cool updates via pull request.
 I'm happy to collab.

 ## Functional services